-If at first you don’t succeed…Tim Halperin’s first American Idol tryout was a bust.
-A few years later, he borrowed a buddy’s laptop, pulled up a seat, and sang a cappella for a webcam audition.
+If at first you don’t succeed…His first American Idol tryout was a bust.
+A few years later, Tim Halperin borrowed a buddy’s laptop, pulled up a seat, and sang a cappella for a webcam audition.
 This time around, he ended up in Los Angeles on a wild, musical ride.
 As we discuss Tim’s 2011 American Idol adventure, his strong faith is evident.
-A finalist during season 10, Tim truly believes
+A finalist during season 10, Tim believes he

 As I meet with people, I continue to hear the same message over and over.
 To expand personally, we must seek challenges and bring novelty into our lives.
 Making an effort to learn and do new things enriches our world and creates excitement.
 Always willing to explore new territory, Charles Curtis stumbled upon an engaging and lucrative career because he gave something different a try.
 About 50 years ago,